Common-pool resource

-Examples of a Common-Pool Resource
+Examples of common-pool resources

 Common-pool goods are typically regulated and nurtured in order to prevent demand from overwhelming supply and allow for their continued exploitation.
 Examples of common-pool resources include forests, man-made irrigation systems, fishing grounds, and groundwater basins.
 For instance, fishermen have an incentive to harvest as many fish as possible because if they do not, someone else will—so without management and regulation, fish stocks soon become depleted.
 And while a river might supply many cities with drinking water, manufacturing plants might be tempted to pollute the river if they were not prohibited from doing so by law because someone else would bear the costs.
 In California, where there is a huge demand for surface water but supplies are limited, common pool problems are exacerbated because the state does not manage groundwater basins at the state level.
 During the 2012-2016 drought, farmers with senior water rights dating back to the 19th century could use as much water as they wanted, while cities and towns had to make drastic cutbacks to water use.

 In James Bay, Quebec, the beaver was an important species for food and later commerce when the fur trade started in 1670.
 Amerindian groups in the area have traditionally used resources communally and have a heritage of customary laws to regulate hunting.
 However, in the 1920s the railroads caused a large influx of non-native trappers who took advantage of the high fur prices and the indigenous people losing control of their territories.
 Both non-native and native trappers contributed to the decline of the beaver population, prompting conservation laws to be enacted after 1930 and outsiders being banned from trapping in James Bay.
 Eventually, Amerindian communities and family territories were legally recognized, and customary laws became enforceable.
 This restoration of local control allowed for the beaver population to recover.